 Additionally, these messages are highly likely to be caught by spam filters due to some of their characteristics and end up in spam folder.

 This means many of your prospects might not even see your email.
 Not only that, but you can also quickly lose track and overdo it with the number of messages.
-This makes things even worse as you might inadvertently make the customer flag and remember you as a spammer, and reputation like this is quite hard to change.
+Hence, it is vital to verify emails, because sending emails to invalid addresses may lead to account suspension.
+This makes things even worse as you might inadvertently make the customer flag and remember you as a spammer, and a reputation like this is quite hard to change.
 Wrong.

 There are two sides to this marketing method.
 It has its positive sides, and, if used wisely, it can bring some beneficial customer attention to your brand.
 This is especially the case with small companies that cannot fund elaborate marketing campaigns.
 Still, this sort of messaging should be kept on minimum to prevent the unfavorable effect – having people annoyed with your frequent and impersonal emails.
 The bigger the company – the more appropriate this advice is.
 Larger businesses – or those with enough resources to personalize their messages – should undoubtedly refrain from outreach automation as it might even do some harm to their reputation.